-Lyme disease is a little trickier to detect on dogs than it is on humans for there is no visual aid such as the “bull’s-eye rash” that occurs on human skin that can be spotted on the dog.
-Any dog that goes outside especially in the PA area is at risk.
+Lyme disease is a little trickier to detect on dogs than it is on humans, because there is no visual aid, such as the “bull’s-eye rash” which occurs on human skin, that can be spotted on the dog.
+Any dog that goes outside, especially in the PA area is at risk.

 Leptospirosis is a zoonotic disease that is caused by the presence of bacteria.
 The bacteria are usually present in infected water or soil.
-The most common clinical signs that your dog will exhibit are vomiting, Diarrhea, lethargy and in severe cases liver failure.
+The most common clinical signs of this disease that your dog may exhibit are vomiting, Diarrhea, lethargy, and, in severe cases, liver failure.
 This disease can be spread from dogs to humans.

-Canine Influenza also known as Dog Flu is a highly contagious viral infection.
-The disease can be contracted and transmitted just like we get human flu; through coughing, sneezing and even by humans who have unknowingly pet a dog who is ill.
+Canine Influenza also known as Dog Flu, is a highly contagious viral infection.
+The disease can be contracted and transmitted just like we get human flu; through coughing, sneezing, and even through humans who unknowingly have an ill dog.

-Bordetella is commonly known as Kennel Cough and is a highly contagious respiratory disease which causes inflammation in the trachea and bronchi.
-A dog is susceptible to the disease merely by sniffing an infected dog.
-A dry hacking cough, sneezing, and nasal discharge is the most common clinical signs of Bordetella.
+Bordetella, commonly known as Kennel Cough, is a highly contagious respiratory disease which causes inflammation in the trachea and bronchi.
+A dog can catch the disease merely by sniffing an infected dog.
+A dry hacking cough, sneezing, and nasal discharge are the most common clinical signs of Bordetella.

 Dog Vaccinations Veterinary Hospital